OSGeo/gdal/doc/source/programs/raster_common_options.rst

 Access an existing file to read it is generally quite simple.
 Just indicate the name of the file or dataset on the command line.
 However, creating a file is more complicated.
-It may be necessary to indicate the the format to create, various creation options affecting how it will be created and perhaps a coordinate system to be assigned.
+It may be necessary to indicate the format to create, various creation options affecting how it will be created and perhaps a coordinate system to be assigned.
 Many of these options are handled similarly by different GDAL utilities, and are introduced here.